abcafr/github-actions-test/README.md

     types: [build]
 ```

-Is activated when a request, with the event type **build**, is sent to the API.
+will activate when a request, with the event type "**build**", is sent to the API.

 The URL to your repository_dispatch API follows this structure: